Privacy Policy and Informed Consent

 Request data portability

-Requests are free of charge and will be responded to within one month.
+Requests will be responded to within one month.

-In the unlikely event of a personal data breach that poses a risk to your rights and freedoms, I will notify you and the Information Commissioner’s Office where legally required.
+In the unlikely event of a data breach that poses a risk to your rights and freedoms, I will notify you and the Information Commissioner’s Office where required.

 If you have concerns about how your personal information is handled, please contact me directly.